TechEmpower/FrameworkBenchmarks/toolset/deployment/vagrant/README.md

 * **VirtualBox**, if you plan to run the Virtual Machine locally.
 If you plan to solely use Amazon-based Virtual Machines you can skip this.

+* **Vagrant AWS Plugin** from [here](https://github.com/mitchellh/vagrant-aws),
+if you plan to run the Virtual Machine on Amazon's Web Services (e.g. use EC2).
+If you plan to solely use VirtualBox you can skip this.

 ## Using Vagrant to Run VirtualBox-powered Virtual Machine

 In short, you need to clone the project and then run `vagrant up`